Fliki1/MSR/README.md

 Similar to the previous one, in this case, the commit data are distributed throughout the hours of the day.
 This metric shows in which part of the day, we usually have an activity peak and also provides a complete snapshot of the daily development activity.

+### 3. Activity per hour of the day:
+Similar to the previous one, in this case, the commit data are distributed throughout the hours of the day.
+This metric shows in which part of the day, we usually have an activity peak and also provides a complete snapshot of the daily development activity.

 ## Quick usage:
 Git clone
 ````commandline